OpenCMISS-Examples/OpenCMISS-Iron-tutorials/docs/source/getting_started/troubleshooting.md

     To avoid this issue, do not open linux scripts with these editors on windows as advised in the OpenCMISS-Iron Docker installations steps.
 Instead, use a text editor like [Notepad++](https://notepad-plus-plus.org/downloads/).

     To correct this issue, locate the script producing the error (in this case ```bashrc```) and open it in Notepad++ on your Windows host (remember that ```/home/jovyan/work``` inside the container is mapped to your ```oc/opt``` folder).
 From the "Edit" menu, select "EOL Conversion" -> "UNIX/OSX Format".
 You can also set the default EOL in notepad++ via "Settings" -> "Preferences" -> "New Document/Default Directory" then select "Unix/OSX" under the Format box.

+## PyCharm related issues
+3. Pycharm won't let you add the new interpreter
+    1. Close pycharm.
+    2. Delete the `.idea` hidden folder in the folder that the heart-biomechanics repository was cloned into.
+    3. Retry the setup